-This is a mandatory field except for International Honor Quilt Collection records.
-Every other record must include a description.
+This is a mandatory field.
+Every record must include a description.

 Repeatable |